 All vehicles operated and parked on Fontbonne University property are required to be registered and display either a current parking permit or a valid visitor's pass.
 A parking permit is not required for vehicles parked off campus.
-Visitors conducting business with Fontbonne University from 8 a.m. to 4:30 p.m., Monday through Friday, are required to register in the General Services Mail Center, Room 111 in Ryan Hall.
 After normal working hours, visitors should register in the Public Safety Building across from St. Joseph's Hall.
 Visitors seeing students are required to register in the Public Safety Building.
 A parking "GUEST" pass will be issued to each visitor during the registration process.
 It is your responsibility to ensure that your visitors are properly registered and aware of our parking regulations.
 Your guest may not use your parking permit.

 Parking permits are required to be displayed on all vehicles operated and parked on campus by members of the Fontbonne community.
 This includes all faculty, staff, and students working, attending class, or using the facilities on campus.
 Food Service, and other contract employees assigned to the Fontbonne campus are also required to obtain a parking permit for their vehicle.
-Parking permits are sold on-line only and must be filled out properly to be issued.
-During orientation, team meetings, the picnic, and welcome back events, Parking Permits will be distributed.
 Once Classes start, you can also pick up completed parking permits in Ryan 101.
 Permits are sold for your personal use only.
 Your registered permit may not be given away, resold, or used by other people.